Elementary Education Comprehensive Major: Elementary Education with a 3+2 Master of Arts in Education Emphasis

 • Be on track to complete all coursework required within the academic major

-Upon satisfactory completion of these requirements, students will be designated as "MAED candidates with provisional acceptance."
-Upon completion of the residency year coursework and requirements, students will be designated as "MAED degree seeking students."
-Students who have completed all other requirements of the 3+2 Elementary Education Degree Program and all Western undergraduate requirements, yet choose to leave the MAED program before Year Five, will still have completed the BA in Elementary Education, have earned 120 credits necessary for a Western undergraduate degree, and be eligible to apply for initial teacher licensure.
+Upon completing these requirements, students will be designated as "MAED candidates with provisional acceptance."
+Students will be designated as "MAED degree-seeking students" once they select their degree.
+Students who have completed all other requirements of the 3+2 Elementary Education Degree Program and all Western undergraduate requirements yet choose to leave the MAED program before Year Five will still have completed the BA in Elementary Education and are eligible to apply for their initial teacher license.

 Program Requirements